 - Hands-on sessions, demonstrations and brief lectures by local experts in their field.

-CCST is Cambourne Crescent‘s Science and Technology offering to teach children elementary electronics and computing concepts.
+CYT is Cambourne Crescent‘s Technology offering to teach children elementary electronics and computing concepts.

-CCST is a free service open for all kids and teenagers in Cambourne aged 8 to 17, open to all abilities and backgrounds.
+CYT is a service open for all kids and teenagers in Cambourne aged 9+, open to all abilities and backgrounds.
 We teach children how to work together and cooperate to achieve a common goal.
 They learn that by collaborating and applying their intelligence and strength they can accomplish goals they couldn’t reach working in isolation.
 They learn how to share knowledge freely, learn from one another and share tasks.

 This is a great opportunity for children to learn the fundamentals of electronics and computer programming from local industry professionals.
 They learn how to program the BBC micro:bit and the Raspberry Pi and make interesting projects with them including electronic components, Internet of Things (IOT) and Robotics.
 They learn Scratch like visual programming, Python and web development.
 To make their learning even more interesting, we shall also introduce them to 3D designing and 3D printing.